makrai/notes/doron-03-agency-and-voice-semitic.md

     particular templates
   * we: the Semitic templates denote
     * voice (of which middle is one possible value) and a
-    * thematic dimension which I call agency (of which causative is one possib)
+    * thematic dimension which I call agency (of which causative is one value)
   * we analyse causative verbs in terms of a causative templat
   * not equivalent to an analysis in terms of an additional causative pred
   * A causative template is restricted to denote a particular thematic role,
   * not the same as introducing a predicate in general
-  * implic
+  * implications of a single predicate
     * only one argument with each thematic role
       * if a causative verb involves a single predicate, we do not expect two of its arguments to have the same thematic role, but
       * if two predicates are involved, then it should be possible to find two arguments with the same thematic role
-    * a single event: if a causative verb involves a single predicate
+    * a single event
 * our analysis differs from those of Parsons (1990) and Pustejovsky (1995),
   * P & P: causative verbs denote two separate events
   * we: a causative verb describes a single event which has